Yeshivat-Torat-Shraga/YTS-App/README.md

 - Flask
 - Jinja

+## When will the iOS app be available?
+This is a tough question to answer, as we haven't perfected our fortune telling abilities, but as of Feb.
+2022, it seems like we should be ready to launch within 2 months.

+## Are you going to make an Android version?
+Due to the nature of such a project, we currently cannot afford the time to do so.
+However, we are considering taking it up over the summer.

 ## I was looking through your code and I found something that I really liked.
 Can I copy it?
 That's a good question.
 We have not yet added a licence for this repository, meaning that it is **THEFT OF INTELLECTUAL PROPERTY** to use any of this code until we license it,